Jessiedonny/Data-Exploration-Manipulation-and-Modelling/readme.txt

-Most of the assignment is done in Orange apart from two tasks:
+Most of the tasks is done in Orange apart from two tasks:
 1. Obtaining skewness and kurtosis values.
 2. Split the dataset into training set and test set using random_state=309 The two part above is done in python Jupyter notebook: ASS2.ipynb